Kixunil/lnpbp-testkit/README.md

 It also spawns secondary LN node when needed.
 This obviously takes some time and LND isn't particularly fast when it comes to initialization.
 If you want to improve it, consider writing a PR against LND to speed it up, or complaining at their repository.
-As another optimization, I'd like to eventually implement a `warm_up()` method, which could be used at the beginning of the test.
+As another optimization, you can call the `warm_up()` method at the beginning of the test.
-This would allow us to do some operations (such as setting up a web service using Selenium) in parallel to LND initializing.
+This will start LND asynchronously, so that you can perform other operations (such as setting up a web service using Selenium) in parallel to LND initializing.
-Feel free to help by submitting a PR!

 ### Does this project use semantic versioning?